 As a secular musician, she writes, performs, and produces original music (and a few original versions of classics) as the art/prog rock project Electrotype.
 Her tracks have been sold and streamed all over the world on services including Apple Music, Spotify, iTunes, and Amazon Music.
 She draws upon these skills as part of any musical project of which she is a part.

 Ms. Maplesden holds a bachelors of fine arts degree from Temple University.
-Additionally, she has studied at Cairn University.
+She is a current student in the masters of worship and music program at Cairn University, as well as a former drum student of Cairn's Community School of Music.
 She is both classically-trained and self-taught in performance and other areas of music.
 Also, she is a member of the American Society of Composers Authors and Publishers (ASCAP), and has work registered with Christian Copyright Licensing International (CCLI).

 “Ms. Maplesden is obviously a creative dynamo and her garage-y/tatty multi-instrumental